unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 The core translation resources form the foundation of the unfoldingWord ecosystem, providing source texts and alignment data that enable precise translation work.

-### 1. Literal Translation (ULT)
+### 1. Literal Translation (ULT/GLT)

-**unfoldingWord® Literal Text** - A form-centric translation that maintains close adherence to original language structures while remaining understandable in the gateway language.
+**unfoldingWord® Literal Text** - A form-centric translation that preserves the structures, word order, grammatical forms, idioms, and figures of speech of the original Hebrew and Greek texts while remaining understandable in the gateway language.

 #### Technical Specifications
 - **Format**: USFM 3.0 with embedded word alignment data